beyond al nafs

 No wave travels alone, no wave exists eternally in solitude, telling the story about how we belong to Him and to Him we will Return.

 How sweet of earth to make room for the ocean to be.
-Only for its vastness and unpredictability to remind us humans of our fragility and the importance of being humble.
+Only for its vastness and unpredictability to remind us humans of our fragility, the need of being humble.

 acrylic and pastel on canvas | 155 x 100 cm | on view at mordan art gallery, Casablanca